Mai Mala Buni: Yobe State Governor

 On 29 May 2019, during his inauguration as the executive governor of Yobe state, Mai Mala Buni stated that "Our administration would strive to ensure prompt payment of counterpart funds to the Universal Basic Education Commission (UBEC), to enable the State access UBEC grants to improve primary education.
 We would equally build more schools classrooms, employ more teachers as well as improve teachers' incentives, and provide additional instructional materials to meet the requirements of such communities.
 This approach would be replicated in the secondary education sector; we will equally make the teaching profession attractive and education more functional.
 The payment of examination fees by the government to students in public schools would be sustained.
 Parents and guardians in the state would be free from the burden of paying school and examination fees for their wards.
 In order to improve and encourage pupil enrollment in our schools, this administration will partner with the Federal Government for the implementation of the Home Grown Feeding Program."

-As at April 2020, the state government under his leadership has spent over 2.1 billion naira in the construction of 7 model primary school in different locations in Yobe State.
-The projects are aimed at decongesting schools in the urban areas that are currently overstretched as a result of fleeing Iinternally displaced eprsons.
+As of April 2020, the state government under his leadership has spent over 2.1 billion naira in the construction of 7 model primary school in different locations in Yobe State.
+The projects are aimed at decongesting schools in the urban areas that are currently overstretched as a result of fleeing internally displaced eprsons.

 Yobe State being among the worst-hit states affected by Boko Haram insurgency, Governor Mai Mala Buni has facilitated the return of many internally displaced persons (IDPs) by reconstruction of their houses and provision of livelihood support packages.
-The state in conjunction wwith the African Development Bank under the Agro-Processing, Productivity Enhancement, and Livelihood Improvement Support, APPEALS, Project has distributed livelihood support packages to over 5,000 IDPs.
+The state in conjunction with the African Development Bank under the Agro-Processing, Productivity Enhancement, and Livelihood Improvement Support, APPEALS, Project has distributed livelihood support packages to over 5,000 IDPs.

+Mai Mala Buni at Kanem Borno Cultural Summit 2026.

 In September 2020, the government inaugurated the construction of houses for IDPs.
 The project was sponsored by the Nigerian National Petroleum Corporation (NNPC), Shell Petroleum Development Company of Nigeria Limited (SPDC) Joint Venture (JV), Shell Nigeria Exploration and Production Company Limited (SNEPCO) and Total Nigeria Plc.

 In the health sector, government has constructed 53 out of 178 proposed functional Primary Health Care Centers provided with laboratories, pharmacies, Malemand Femafemale wards, housing quarters for health personnel posted to these centers for 24/7 service to the communities.

 In housing development, 1,800 housing units under the first phase of the state's mass housing program are currently under construction in the six urban centers of the state, while the construction of another set of 1,800 units under the second phase is expected to take off after the completion of the first phase.